nraviles/Gitbook/meetings-topics-and-schedule/probability-primer-10-08-22-3pm-cst/properties-of-probability.md

 \mathbb{E}[1_B | A] = P(B) =
 $$

-And a neat feature is that if all the information about some random variable Y is included in $$A$$, the condition expectation treats it as a constant (we already know, it, nothing to adjust!)
+And a neat feature is that if all the information about some random variable Y is included in $$A$$ , the condition expectation treats it as a constant (we already know, it, nothing to adjust!)

 $$
 \mathbb{E}[X Y | A] = Y \mathbb{E}[X | A]